tensorlayer/TensorLayer/docs/user/more.rst

 How to effectively learn TensorLayer
 ------------------------------------------

 Beginner
 ^^^^^^^^^^^^^^

-For people who new to Deep Learning, we provided a number of tutorials in this website, these tutorials will guide you to understand autoencoder, convolutional neural network, recurrent neural network, word embedding and deep reinforcement learning
+For people who new to Deep Learning, we provided a number of tutorials in this website, these tutorials will guide you to understand autoencoder, convolutional neural network, recurrent neural network, word embedding and deep reinforcement learning.
+If your already understand the basic of deep learning, we recommend you to skip the tutorials and read the

 Engineer
 ^^^^^^^^^^^^^